lambo10/PosBlockchain/README.md

     This will connect your node to the existing node with the IP address existing-node-ip on port 3000.

     3. Join the Validator List
         To join the validator list, you'll need to create and broadcast a ValidatorRegistrationTransaction.
-In the index.js file, you can do this by adding the following code snippet:
+In the index.js file, you can do this by adding the following

         code snippet:
         import { ValidatorRegistrationTransaction } from './transaction.js';

         // Replace these variables with your data